JordanAnthonyKing/japanese/japanese.md

 This isn&rsquo;t confusing because が tells us what to do.

-<a id="org2b60cc8"></a>
+<a id="orge41f8eb"></a>

 ## A final note to help keep things clear

 We cannot use these adjectives of desire (or any emotion) about anyone other than ourselves.
-If we say たべたい and there is no context to give the subject, then we must be talking about ourselves, and never the person we are speaking to or anyone else.
-Japanese simply doesn&rsquo;t allow us to use たい or こわい or ほしい or anything else about anyone other than ourselves.
+If we say 「たべたい」 and there is no context to give the subject, then we must be talking about ourselves, and never the person we are speaking to or anyone else.
+Japanese simply doesn&rsquo;t allow us to use 「たい」 or 「こわい」 or 「ほしい」 or anything else about anyone other than ourselves.

 If we wanted to say that someone else wants something then, because Japanese is such a logical language it doesn&rsquo;t allow us to say something that we cannot know for sure.
 One thing that we cannot know for sure is someone&rsquo;s inner feelings.
 We might think that Sakura wants to eat cake, but we can&rsquo;t know for sure.
-So if I want to talk about her desire to eat cake, we can&rsquo;t just use たい.
-We need to add to たい (or こわい, or ほしい or anything else) the helper verb がる.
+So if I want to talk about her desire to eat cake, we can&rsquo;t just use 「たい」.
+We need to add to 「たい」 (or 「こわい」, or 「ほしい」 or anything else) the helper verb がる.

-To do this we take the い off of the adjective and add the helper verb がる.
+To do this we take the い off of the adjective and add the helper verb 「がる」.

 -   たがる
 -   こわかる
 -   ほしがる

-    がる means &rsquo;to show signs of&rsquo;, &rsquo;to look as if it&rsquo;s the case&rsquo;.
+「がる」 means &rsquo;to show signs of&rsquo;, &rsquo;to look as if it&rsquo;s the case&rsquo;.

 > さくらがケーキをほしがる - Sakura is showing signs of wanting cake

-Even if Sakura has actually told me she wants cake, we must still use がる.
+Even if Sakura has actually told me she wants cake, we must still use 「がる」.
 All I know is what she&rsquo;s said, I still don&rsquo;t know her feelings absolutely.

 Why do we use a verb for other people and an adjective for ourselves?
-I can&rsquo;t describe someone else&rsquo;s feelings because I don&rsquo;t know about them, I can only describe their actions, and their actions are a verb.
+I can&rsquo;t describe someone-else&rsquo;s feelings because I don&rsquo;t know about them, I can only describe their actions, and their actions are a verb.

-<a id="org9bd1419"></a>
+<a id="org32e31e7"></a>

 # Lesson 10: Japanese &ldquo;conjugation&rdquo; and potential form

-What textbooks typically refer to as &ldquo;conjugations&rdquo; are really just helper-verbs attached to the four verb stems.
+What textbooks typically refer to as &ldquo;conjugations&rdquo; are really just *helper-verbs* attached to the four verb stems.

-We have already looked at the helper-adjectives ない and たい, as well as the helper-verb がる.
+We have already looked at the helper-adjectives 「ない」 and 「たい」, as well as the helper-verb 「がる」.
 Now for the potential helper-verb which attaches to the え-stem of a verb.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">